 (13) Equipment, such as personal protective equipment, testing equipment, communications equipment, alarm systems, and rescue equipment, to be used;

 (14) Any other information whose inclusion is necessary, given the circumstances of the particular confined space, in order to ensure employee safety; and any additional permits, such as for hot work, that have been issued to authorize work in the permit space.

 So as you can see, the differences between the two types of confined spaces is quite large, and important to know.
 Confined Space work is one of the leading causes for occupational fatalities in the U.S. A big part of that comes from workers not being properly prepared for, or even having knowledge of, the potential hazards that can be lurking within a space.

 Knowing the difference between a permit and non-permit required space will help prepare you for those hazards by knowing when proper safeguarding measures need to be taken.
-If you’d like to know more about this topic, and be properly certified in this area, we offer a Confined Space Supervisor and an Awareness Level course.
+If you’d like to know more about this topic, and be properly certified in this area, we offer a Confined Space Supervisor and a Confined Space Entry Course.
 Or add this blog to your RSS Reader, as we will be covering more on this topic in upcoming posts!